freenet/web/content/faq/index.md

 continued relevance and success in a world very different than when he designed the previous architecture.

-# What are the key components of Freenet\'s architecture?
+# What are the key components of Freenet's architecture? {#what-are-the-key-components-of-freenets-architecture}

 Delegates, contracts, and user interfaces (UIs) each serve distinct roles in the Freenet ecosystem.
 Contracts control public data, or